-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

 and requires to be handled delicately,a Supreme Court lawyer and former president Islamabad High Court Bar, Nayyab Gardezi said.

-He also stressed relevent authorities to ensure more awareness on social
+He also stressed relevant authorities to ensure more awareness on social

 media about Cyber Law to reach every vulnerable to prevent them from